Abhiram-16/CrimeScope/README.md

 ### Historical Crime Analysis
 ```
 👤 User: "What crimes happened in District C?"
-🤖 Crime Chronicle: "Based on the historical data, I found 5 recent incidents in District C: 2 theft cases on Oak Street and Main Avenue, 1 assault incident near the downtown area, 1 vandalism case at a local business, and 1 burglary on Elm Street.
+🤖 CrimeScope: "Based on the historical data, I found 5 recent incidents in District C: 2 theft cases on Oak Street and Main Avenue, 1 assault incident near the downtown area, 1 vandalism case at a local business, and 1 burglary on Elm Street.
 Most incidents occurred during evening hours between 6-10 PM."
 ```

 ### Predictive Forecasting
 ```
 👤 User: "Predict crime for the next 7 days"
-🤖 Crime Chronicle: "Based on historical patterns and current trends, I predict approximately 8.3 incidents after 7 days (last data date: 2024-01-15).
+🤖 CrimeScope: "Based on historical patterns and current trends, I predict approximately 8.3 incidents after 7 days (last data date: 2024-01-15).
 This represents a moderate increase from the baseline, likely influenced by weekend activity patterns."
 ```

 ### District Comparisons
 ```
 👤 User: "Show me crimes in District A"
-🤖 Crime Chronicle: "I found 5 recent incidents in District A: 3 theft cases including vehicle break-ins and shoplifting, 1 assault case near the university area, and 1 drug-related incident.
+🤖 CrimeScope: "I found 5 recent incidents in District A: 3 theft cases including vehicle break-ins and shoplifting, 1 assault case near the university area, and 1 drug-related incident.
 The pattern shows higher activity on weekends, particularly in commercial zones."
 ```

 ### Specific Crime Analysis
 ```
 👤 User: "Show me assault cases"
-🤖 Crime Chronicle: "I found 5 assault incidents in the database: 2 cases in District B occurring during late evening hours, 2 cases in District C near entertainment venues, and 1 case in District A near residential areas.
+🤖 CrimeScope: "I found 5 assault incidents in the database: 2 cases in District B occurring during late evening hours, 2 cases in District C near entertainment venues, and 1 case in District A near residential areas.
 Most incidents involved altercations and occurred on Friday/Saturday nights."
 ```

 ---